Jonathan2251/lbd/source/gpu.rst

        shading) determines where on the screen a primitive is, while fragment shading uses that information to determine what color that fragment will be.

+.. list-table:: Continue OpenGL rendering pipeline from page 10 and page 36 of book "OpenGL Programming Guide 9th Edition" [#redbook]_ and [#rendering]_.
+   :widths: 20 60
+   :header-rows: 1

+   * - Stage.
+     - Description
    * - Per-Fragment Operations
-     - During this stage, a fragment’s visibility is determined using depth testing (also commonly known as z-buffering) and stencil testing.
+     - During this stage, a **fragment’s visibility** is determined using depth testing (also commonly known as z-buffering) and stencil testing.
        If a fragment successfully makes it through all of the enabled tests, it may be written directly to the framebuffer, updating the color